nickhasoccured/pps-credentials/README.md

-# pps-credentials
+# Credentials Generator
-Simple script for generating Portland Public Schools credentials
+A simple script for generating credentials for Portland Public Schools students